 Non-native speakers must submit official TOEFL scores?
 Yes

-If the TOEFL is required for non-native English speakers, provide additional details about the requirement below: English language testing is required for all applicants who are non-native English speakers who reside in a country where English is not the primary language, unless the applicant has earned or is degree pending (will have earned by anticipated matriculation date) a bachelor's degree or graduate degree following three or more years of campus-based post-secondary instruction in the United States.
+If the TOEFL is required for non-native English speakers, provide additional details about the requirement below: English language testing is required for all applicants who are non-native English speakers who reside in a country where English is not the primary language, unless the applicant has earned or is completing (will have earned by anticipated matriculation date) a bachelor's degree or graduate degree following three or more years of campus-based post-secondary instruction in the United States.

 PharmD applicants can use any of the following standardized tests to meet our English language requirement: